 Common Pests and Diseases

 One of the most common problems that people experience when growing a Monstera dubia is root rot which occurs if watering is not properly managed, or if the Monstera is planted in soil that becomes overly compacted and waterlogs the roots.
-Ensure that you are using a loose, chunky potting mix to avoid this.
+Ensure that you are using a loose, chunky potting mix to avoid overly-wet soil.

 Monstera dubia are also susceptible to two main pests: red spider mites and common brown scale, both of which are sap-sucking pests.
 Ensure that you are regularly inspecting your plant for pests so that you can catch any infestations early.
 Both of these pests can be treated with neem oil or rubbing alcohol sprayed onto the affected areas of the plant.
-Scale insects will need to be manually removed from the plant with cotton swabs and rubbing alcohol as once they adhere to the stems they are difficult to get off.
+Scale insects will need to be manually removed from the plant with cotton swabs and rubbing alcohol because when they adhere to the stems they are difficult to get off.